giga1699/GCTools/README.txt

 9. $mailAddlHeaders => Defines any additional headers to be sent with the e-mail
 10. (private)$mailSplit => Defines a splitting string that is used when sending e-mails with attachments.
 Class Functions
-Attachment Class
-NOTE: This class is being phased out by the File class in file.inc.php.
- 1. Attachment($file)
-(a) $file => Defines a location, and file name, of a file on the system.
-(b) Pre/Post-conditions:
- i.
-Precondition: $file should be a file on the system. ii.
-Postcondition: Create a File class
-(c) This function is just an implementation of the File class.
-It was the predecessor to the File class, and has only been kept for backwards compatibility.
- 2. isError()
-(a) This function is again only for backwards compatibility.
-Please refer to the File class in file.inc.php.
 EMail class
  1. Email()
 (a) Pre/Post-conditions: